 When (and how) you use retinol and hyaluronic acid in your skincare routine should be dictated by your skin type and concerns, as well as the type of products you’re using.
 Generally speaking, products should be applied in order of consistency, from thinnest to thickest (that way, everything can absorb as intended).

 Things can get a bit trickier when you’re using serums with similar consistencies.
-Generally, it’s fine to layer hyaluronic acid and retinol however you choose.
+In this case, there’s no concrete answer to the question, “Should I use retinol or hyaluronic acid first?”
 However, if you’re prone to dryness or sensitivity, we suggest applying the hyaluronic acid serum first, followed by the retinol.
-And if your skin is really dry, you can “sandwich” your retinol between layers of hyaluronic acid serum for added hydration.
+And if your skin is really dry, you can “sandwich” your retinol between layers of hyaluronic acid serum or moisturizer for added hydration.

 Editor’s note: Hyaluronic acid and retinol are included in many different types of products, including facial moisturizers, serums, and eye creams.
 Every product comes with its own set of instructions, so it’s important to refer to the product packaging first and foremost.
 When in doubt, seek the advice of your doctor or dermatologist.